 - Heavy equipment

-If your loved one died working offshore, you can file a lawsuit if their employer’s negligence caused their fatal accident.
-Employers of offshore workers have a legal duty to protect their employees by creating a safe working environment.
-Examples of a negligent/unsafe environment include:
+If your loved one died while working offshore, you can file a lawsuit if their employer’s negligence caused their fatal accident.
+Employers of offshore workers have a legal duty to protect their employees by providing a safe working environment.
+A work environment may be unsafe if:

-- Exposure to toxic or harmful chemicals or substances
+- It requires exposure to toxic or harmful chemicals or substances

 Proving Your Case

 As with any wrongful death lawsuit, you will have to prove negligence led to your loved one’s death.
-You will also need to show that their final injuries resulted in monetary losses.
-You can do this using evidence such as:
+You will also need to show your loved one’s final injuries resulted in monetary losses.
+We may do this using evidence such as: